JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ## runIde Task
 Runs the IDE instance with the developed plugin installed.

-`RunIde` tasks extend the [`JavaExec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html) Gradle task – all properties available in the `JavaExec` as well as the following ones can be used to configure the `runIde` taks.
+`RunIde` tasks extend the [`JavaExec`](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.JavaExec.html) Gradle task – all properties available in the `JavaExec` as well as the following ones can be used to configure the `runIde` task.

 ### ideDir